Scotch-Irish Americans: Religion

 The Scotch-Irish immigrants to North America in the 18th century were initially defined in part by their Presbyterianism.
 Many of the settlers in the Plantation of Ulster had been from dissenting and non-conformist religious groups which professed Calvinist thought.
-These included mainly Lowland Scot Presbyterians, but also English Puritans and Quakers, French Huguenots and German Palatines.
-These Calvinist groups mingled freely in church matters, and religious belief was more important than nationality, as these groups aligned themselves against both their Catholic Irish and Anglican English neighbors.
+These included mainly Lowland Scot Presbyterians, but also English Puritans, Flemish Calvinists, French Huguenots, and German Palatines.Robinson, Philip, The Plantation of Ulster, St. Martin's Press, 1984, pp. 109–128 These Calvinist groups mingled freely in church matters, and religious belief was more important than nationality, as these groups aligned themselves against both their Catholic Irish and Anglican English neighbors.

 After their arrival in the New World, the predominantly Presbyterian Scotch-Irish began to move further into the mountainous back-country of Virginia and the Carolinas.
 The establishment of many settlements in the remote back-country put a strain on the ability of the Presbyterian Church to meet the new demand for qualified, college-educated clergy.
 Religious groups such as the Baptists and Methodists had no higher education requirement for their clergy to be ordained, and these groups readily provided ministers to meet the demand of the growing Scotch-Irish settlements.
 By about 1810, Baptist and Methodist churches were in the majority, and the descendants of the Scotch-Irish today remain predominantly Baptist or Methodist.
 Vann (2007) shows the Scotch-Irish played a major role in defining the Bible Belt in the Upper South in the 18th century.
 He emphasizes the high educational standards they sought, their "geotheological thought worlds" brought from the old country, and their political independence that was transferred to frontier religion.